tq-bit/service-worker-basic-demo/README.md

-# Service worker basic feature demo
+# Service worker basic feature demo (finished)

 This repository is a boilerplate for my blog entry An introduction to Javascript Serviceworkers.

+> Note that this is the branch with the finished code

 You can set it up on your local mashine like this: